Phala-Network/phala-wiki/content/docs/prb/_index.md

 weight: 4
 ---

 In the solo mining scenario, [pherry](https://github.com/Phala-Network/phala-blockchain/tree/master/standalone/pherry) plays the part of fetching blocks from the network and send them to the TEE runtime.
-It works gracefully but enconters some prodctivity and performance issues in the pool mining scenario.
+It works gracefully but enconters some productivity and performance issues in the pool mining scenario.
 Thus, Phala [Runtime Bridge](https://github.com/Phala-Network/runtime-bridge) a.k.a. `prb` is introduced to take advantage of the mining pool machanism introduced in Tokenomic v0.9 and reduces the complexity of using standalone pherry.

 The `prb` is designed to be deployed in a Cloud Native environments but also runs via traditional Linux shell, it provides a RPC interface to manage workers' lifecycle through Redis.
-It is intended to replace pherry(ye olde `phost`) in both solo and pool mining scenarios.
+It is intended to replace pherry (previous `phost`) in both solo and pool mining scenarios.

 ## Requirements